jannschu/code128/README.md

   <img src="src/code128.png" alt="Code 128 encoding 'This is a Code 128'">
 </p>

 To achieve a minimal encoding size a dynamic programming approach is used.
+There is also support for encoding the full 256 bit range, for compatibility it is recommended to stay within printable ASCII.